Metabolism is a term that’s widely used, especially in connection with gaining weight or losing it. But what does it really mean?

 It’s all to do with muscle.
 Compared to women, men’s bodies generally have more muscle and less fat which makes a difference to your BMR.
 While fat burns very few kilojoules, muscle is an active, ‘hungry’ tissue that uses up kilojoules even when you’re just sitting around.

-Exercise increases the amount of muscle you have—and the more muscle you have, the faster your BMR will be.
-Although exercise will generally help increase muscle, studies show strength training (also known as resistance training or weight training) builds muscle more effectively and increases BMR.
+Exercise increases the amount of muscle you have — and the more muscle you have, the faster your BMR will be.
+Exercise will generally help increase muscle.
+Studies show strength training (also known as resistance training or weight training) builds muscle more effectively and increases BMR.

-Cho S Dietrich M Brown C et al. The Effect of Breakfast Type on Total Daily Energy Intake and Body Mass Index: Results from the Third National Health and Nutrition Examination Survey (NHANES III).
-Journal of the American College of Nutrition, 2003; 22(4): 296-302.
+Cho S, Dietrich M, Brown CJ, Clark CA, Block G. The effect of breakfast type on total daily energy intake and body mass index: results from the Third National Health and Nutrition Examination Survey (NHANES III).
+Journal of the American College of Nutrition.
+2003;22(4):296-302.

-Dolezal BA Potteiger JA.
-Concurrent resistance and endurance training influence BMR in non-dieting individuals.
+Dolezal BA, Potteiger JA.
+Concurrent resistance and endurance training influence basal metabolic rate in nondieting individuals.
 Journal of Applied Physiology.
-1998; 85: 695-700.
+1998;85(2):695-700.

 This information has been developed and reviewed for Bupa by health professionals and to the best of their knowledge is current and based on reputable sources of medical research.
 It should be used as a guide only and should not be relied upon as a substitute for professional medical or other health professional advice.